matt6frey/Bar-Chart-LHL/README.md

-# Lighthouse-Labs-bar-chart-project
+# Lighthouse Labs:Bar Chart Project
 This is a library that enables developers to create bar charts.
-This is part of the Lighthouse Labs Stretch Work.
+This is part of the Lighthouse Labs bonus stretch work.